-At the undergraduate level, students work towards a bachelor of science (B.S) degree in civil engineering, selecting concentrations in two areas of study.
+At the undergraduate level, students work towards a bachelor of science (B.S) degree in civil engineering or B.S. in environmental engineering.
 The Master of Science (M.S.) degree is also offered in all seven areas with a thesis and non-thesis option.
 The non-thesis option is increasingly popular for students wishing to enter practice and can be completed in two semesters or in two-semesters and a summer session.
 The Ph.D. degree in Civil Engineering and in Environmental Engineering are offered as well for students seeking advanced positions in academia, research and practice.
 Interdisciplinary studies (e.g., sustainability) are increasing popular at the M.S. and Ph.D. levels with programs customized for the goals of each student.

 Areas of Study

-There are seven primary areas of study available to both undergraduate and graduate students:
+There are seven primary areas of study available to both civil engineering undergraduate and graduate students:

 The longstanding reputation of CEE at Illinois has enabled the department to attract world-class experts in all areas of study.
 Members of the CEE faculty are leaders in their fields, yet they remain highly accessible to and involved with their students.
 Most appear regularly on the University’s List of Teachers Ranked as Excellent by their Students.